-The whole rack of pork with skin on for the classic crackling.
-Frenched cut (bones exposed).
-The loin rack comes frozen and has never been defrosted to guarantee the highest quality and freshness.
-Each rack has around 4-6 ribs.
+The whole rack of pork with skin on for the classic crackling for the festive occasions.
+Frenched cut (bones exposed) also known as standing pork rib.
+We import these directly from the farm in Australia chilled and freeze them in Japan for longer-lasting quality and freshness - this way we can guarantee the freshness and examine every package before freezing.
 We recommend using a string to tie the roast to keep it in a rounder shape for a great visual.
 You can use any string as long as it is 100% cotton.
 See the cooking instructions below.

 Shipping & Handling